ryanmaguire/libtmpl/README.md

 ```

 You'll of course need a compiler that supports OpenMP.
+**The default compiler on macOS does NOT support OpenMP.** Homebrew allows one
+to install alternative versions of LLVM's clang and GNU's gcc, but Apple's
+version of clang does not support the `-fopenmp` option at the time of this
+writing.

-If you do not have sudo privileges, use the inplace option:
+**If you do not have sudo privileges, use the in-place option:**
 ```
 make inplace
 ```